RadinPirouz/linux-documents/Configuration Management & Automation/Ansible/4-Roles.md

 ## The `files` Directory in Ansible Roles

-The `files` directory in an Ansible role stores static files to be copied to managed nodes.
+The `files` directory in an Ansible role stores static files that are copied to managed nodes.

 ### Usage: